Author:

 Inheritance and Transfer

-To recognise, research, preserve, and inspire the younger generation in the skills of creating band-patterned blankets, as well as to foster interest in Latvian ornamentation and folk art, the following is required:
+To recognise, research, preserve, and inspire the younger generation in the skills of creating band-patterned blankets, as well as to foster interest in Latvian decoration and folk art, the following are required:

-• promote the uniqueness of this craft and the weaving techniques within the community.
+• promotion of the uniqueness of this craft and the weaving techniques within the community

 History